Open-/Closed-loop Active Learning for Data-driven Predictive Control: Measure and Overapproximation of ASEs

 \section{Measure and Overapproximation of ASEs}

-{This section focuses on the first problem in Section \ref{sec:Problem Formulation}.
+{This section focuses on the first problem as posed above in Section \ref{sec:Problem Formulation}.
 While Lemma \ref{Lem:MoME} provides a feasible solution to quantify the volume of ASEs, it requires knowledge of $\dot{X}$.
 To address this issue, the problem is divided into two parts based on the number of data samples.
 First, we analyze the volume of ASEs with a square data matrix.
 An effective method that could characterize the accurate volume of the ASE by $H$ and $\Lambda$ is presented.
-Furthermore, to generalize the conclusion, we extend this result to general ASEs and present an effective method to characterize the upper bound of the volume of ASEs.}
+Furthermore, we extend this result to general ASEs and present an effective method to characterize the upper bound of the volume of ASEs.}